Multi-objective robust optimization using adaptive surrogate models for problems with mixed continuous-categorical parameters: Use of Kriging surrogates

 \subsection{Proposed approach}

-In the previous section, we have very briefly reviewed the literature for multi-objective and robust optimization.
-The two topics were treated separately because, to the authors' best knowledge, very little to no research has been done for the combined problem (except for cases where the multi-objective formulation is due to minimizing two conflicting robustness measures).
+\paragraph{Motivation\\} In the previous section, we have very briefly reviewed the literature for multi-objective and robust optimization.
+The two topics were treated separately because, to the authors' best knowledge, very little to no research has been done for the combined problem.
+It is important to stress here that by ``multi-objective and robust optimization'' we disregard robust optimization methods that are formulated by minimizing the mean and the variance of a single performance function using a multi-objective optimization scheme.
+Such methods are often coined multi-objective robust optimization in the literature but are not the object of the present paper.
+We instead consider problems which are defined by multiple and conflicting performance functions, regardless of the robustness measure considered.

-\citet{Zhang2019} proposed a framework for the solution of multi-objective problems under uncertainties using an adaptive Kriging model built in an augmented space.
+There have been some recent works combining multi-objective robust optimization as described here with Gaussian process modelling.
+Most notably, \citet{Zhang2019} proposed a framework for the solution of multi-objective problems under uncertainties using an adaptive Kriging model built in an augmented space.
 The latter is introduced as a means to combine the design and random variables space and hence to allow for the construction of a unique surrogate model that could simultaneously support optimization and uncertainty propagation \citep{Kharmanda2002,Au2005,Taflanidis2008}.
 Earlier works considering the augmented random space for optimization include \citet{Dubourg2011, Taflanidis2014, MoustaphaSMO2016}.

-In this work, we also consider building a surrogate model in an augmented space, however using an optimizer and enrichment scheme that are different from the ones proposed in \citet{Zhang2019}.
-The latter proposed to use the $\varepsilon$-constraint method to solve the multi-objective problem and devised a hybrid enrichment scheme enabled by the fact that their robustness measure is the expectation of the objective function. \citet{Ribaud2020} estimated the expected improvement for the variance of the objective function by Monte Carlo simulation, which can be computationally expensive.
+In this work, we also consider building a surrogate model in an augmented space, however using a two-level approach instead of direct Bayesian optimization as proposed in \citet{Zhang2019}.
+The latter proposed to use the $\varepsilon$-constraint method to solve the multi-objective problem and devised a hybrid enrichment scheme enabled by the fact that their robustness measure is the expectation of the objective function.
+This is a more restrictive definition as the variance or dispersion within the performance function is not accounted for. \citet{Ribaud2020} estimated the expected improvement for the variance of the objective function by Monte Carlo simulation, which can be computationally expensive.

 In this paper, we consider a nested level approach, hence allowing us to rely on a surrogate of the objective function itself rather than that of the robustness measure, herein the quantile.
 The latter is then estimated using Monte Carlo simulation with the obtained surrogate and the resulting optimization problem is solved using an evolutionary algorithm, namely \emph{NSGA-II}.
 Coupling the optimization and the surrogate model construction in the augmented space, an enrichment scheme is devised as described in Step 6 of the algorithm described in the next section.